cloudsponge/cloudsponge-lib-php/README.md

 This library depends on PHP >= 5.2.0 or PECL json >= 1.2.0.
 If upgrading your version of PHP is not an option, consider installing the [PECL json library](http://pecl.php.net/package/json).

 Openssl and libcurl are also required.
+For HTTPS connections you may need to install a CA certificate bundle.
+A [bundle](http://curl.haxx.se/docs/caextract.html) has been converted for use with cURL by Haxx.
+[Background](http://curl.haxx.se/docs/sslcerts.html).

 ## Files:
 * csimport.php - library that interfaces with CloudSponge.com